cristaloleg/go-advice/README.md

   - to use the 1st one you just need a func, for the 2nd you need a type
 - [ ] Move `defer` to the top
   - this improves code readability and makes clear what will be invoked at the end of a function
+- [ ] JavaScript parses integers as floats and your int64 might overflow
+  - Use `json:"id,string"` instead

 ### Concurrency
 - [ ] best candidate to make something once in a thread-safe way is `sync.Once`